DataSystemsGroupUT/DC-classification/readme.md

-Invasive Ductal Carcinoma(IDC) is the most aggresive breast cancer.
+# An Interpretable Semi-Supervised Framework for Patch-Based Classification of Breast Cancer

+.
 In this github repo, we classify IDC/not IDC image patches using semi-supervised learning.

 Dataset: